edgedb/edgedb/docs/stdlib/json.rst

     :index: safe navigation

-    Returns the value of a :eql:type:`json` at the end of the specified path.
+    Returns a value from a :eql:type:`json` object or array given its path.

-    This will otherwise provide an empty set containing no JSON.

     This function provides "safe" navigation of a JSON value.
 If the input path is a valid path for the input JSON object/array, the